Join the Conversation About Influenza

 If I’ve already gotten a bivalent booster, when do I qualify for a second booster shot.
 I already have a total of four shots

-Jason P asked over 1 year agoThank you for your question.
+Jason P asked almost 2 years agoThank you for your question.

 Everyone 12 and older, including immunocompromised individuals, who completed any primary series (including a mix of AstraZeneca, Pfizer and Moderna vaccines) or who have received any number of previous boosters can receive a booster.